Polish speculative fiction

 Science fiction and fantasy in Poland dates to the late 18th century.
+However, science fiction as a genre in Polish literature truly began to emerge at the end of the 19th century under the influence of Jules Verne's work.
 During the latter years of the People's Republic of Poland, a very popular genre of science fiction was social science fiction.
-Later, many other genres gained prominence.
+Later many other genres gained prominence.

 Poland has many science-fiction writers.
-Internationally, the best known Polish science-fiction writer is the late Stanisław Lem.
+Internationally, the best known Polish science-fiction writer is Stanisław Lem.
+In fact, the term science fiction was first used in a review of one of Lem's books, and he is widely regarded as the most prominent representative of Polish science fiction literature.
 As elsewhere, Polish science fiction is closely related to the genres of fantasy, horror and others.

-While many English-language writers have been translated into Polish, relatively little Polish-language science fiction (or fantasy) has been translated into English.
+In the 1970s, the first fandom organizations appeared in Poland, along with the publication of the earliest zines.
+While many English-language writers have been translated into Polish, relatively little Polish-language science fiction or fantasy has been translated into English.

 History

-Science fiction in Poland started in the late 18th century during the Polish Enlightenment, when Michał Dymitr Krajewski wrote a novel about the adventures of a Pole on the Moon.
-In the mid-19th century, during the age of romanticism in Poland, Adam Mickiewicz, reckoned by many to be Poland's top poet, also worked on a Verne-like science fiction novel A History of the Future, but never published it (only a few fragments remain).
-Later in the same century, the period of positivism in Poland saw several writers explore themes similar to Verne and H.G.
-Wells, among them Władysław Umiński, Włodzimierz Zagórski and Sygurd Wiśniowski.
-However, perhaps the most famous Polish writer of the time, Bolesław Prus, used science fiction elements in his mainstream fiction.
-For example, his novel Lalka includes a "mad scientist" as well as a "lighter-than-air" metal.
-Similar themes are seen in the works of Prus's colleague, Stefan Żeromski, with his 'houses of glass' in Przedwiośnie, and his death rays in Róża.